JuliaRegistries/General/README.md

 mechanism to figure out what version to resolve to as usual, regardless if some versions are in different registries from others.

+### How do I close a PR that Registrator has opened for my package?

+If the PR is blocked from merging (which you can do by leaving a comment), then you can just ignore it, as it will eventually be closed by stale-PR automation.
+If you need it closed sooner for some reason, you can make a request on the [#pkg-registration](https://julialang.slack.com/archives/C6M4DQA5P) channel on the public Julia Language Slack for someone to close it.

 ### Where do I report a problem with a package in the General registry?

 Report it to the package repository.